jguyon/check/API.md

 ## test

-Creates a check that fails if a given predicate fails.
+Creates a check function that fails if a given predicate fails.

-All arguments passed to the check are passed to the predicate function.
+All arguments passed to the check function are passed to the predicate function.

 ### Parameters